Gurobi/gurobi-optimods/CONTRIBUTING.md

 - Data files should live under `src/gurobi_optimods/data/<mod-name>` to reduce clutter
 - Mods should be stateless (see the template example).
 This means gurobipy environments and models are created within a mod function, and closed before the function returns.
+- We use `sphinxcontrib-bibtex` for citations/referencing.
+To add references for a mod:
+  - Add a new `.bib` file under `docs/source/refs`
+  - Use `:footcite:t:` or `:footcite:p:` to cite references within your documentation
+  - Add the `.. footbibliography::` directive at the bottom of your documentation page to show references as footnotes (example in the L1 regression mod)
+  - For more info, see [the docs](https://sphinxcontrib-bibtex.readthedocs.io/en/latest/index.html) for `sphinxcontrib-bibtex`

 ### Development environment